Chris Broussard: Personal life

 He has been married to his wife, Crystal, since 1995.
-The couple has twin daughters has Alexis and Noelle.
+The couple has twin daughters named Alexis and Noelle.

-He has spoken publicly about his evangelical faith, which he has had since 1989.
-(He was raised Catholic.)
+He has spoken publicly about his Christian faith, which he has had since 1989.
+He was raised Catholic.

 In addition to his work as a sports commentator, Broussard is the Founder and President of The K.I.N.G.
 Movement, a national Christian men's organization that seeks to strengthen men in their Christian faith and lifestyle by providing support, accountability, teaching, fellowship and brotherhood.
 K.I.N.G. is an acronym that stands for Knowledge, Inspiration, and Nurture through God.
 It has chapters in various cities.

+In 2023, Broussard collaborated with the Institute of World Politics Chair of Law and Human Rights Matthew Daniels to release a six part Bible study based on the life, teachings, and biblical principles of Martin Luther King Jr. endorsed by Andrew Young and distributed by Urban Ministries and a subsidiary of HarperCollins.